ghiggi/gpm_api/docs/source/00_introduction.rst

 It's important to note that GPM products are available in different versions.
 Currently, GPM-API offers access to versions 5, 6, and 7.
 Version 7 is the latest and is recommended for most applications.

+The Level 1A and 1B products are computed by each sensor’s provider, while Level 1C PMW products are computed at PPS.
+Currently, only Level 1A and 1B products for TRMM and GPM sensors are available.

 While analyzing a GPM product, it is recommended to consult the corresponding Algorithm Theoretical Basis Document (ATBD) and the
 `GPM Products File Specification <https://gpm.nasa.gov/resources/documents/file-specification-gpm-products>`_,